Updated October 23, 2024

 #holidayshopping

 While it’s always nice if you can get a jump start on holiday sales, it’s not always reasonable given all we do as authors to market our books.
-These tips generally won’t take up a lot of time, if even one of them brings in new sales, it could really become a game changer for your book marketing strategy and generate new ideas for next year’s holiday season, too!
+These tips generally won’t take up a lot of time, and if even one of them brings in new sales, it could really be a game changer for your book marketing strategy and generate new ideas for next year’s holiday season, too!